Ars-Linguistica/mlconjug3/README.rst

   | "`Fluorescing Questions: Effects of Semantic Perturbations on BERT Performance in SQuAD 1.1`_".
   | CMSC 25610: Computational Linguistics University of Chicago.

+- | Mike Hongfei Wu.
+  | "`Extensions and Applications of Deep Probabilistic Inference for Generative Models`_".
+  | A DISSERTATION SUBMITTED TO THE DEPARTMENT OF COMPUTER SCIENCE AND THE COMMITTEE ON GRADUATE STUDIES OF STANFORD UNIVERSITY IN PARTIAL FULFILLMENT OF THE REQUIREMENTS FOR THE DEGREE OF DOCTOR OF PHILOSOPHY.
+May 2022.

 Software projects using mlconjug
 --------------------------------